nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 Nuxeo Web UI is a standard base web application for Nuxeo Server that connects via HTTP and displays all the features of the platform to the users.
 Customizable, scalable and built upon a framework of Web components, it allows the Nuxeo Platform developers to build their own front-application using these components.
 The [Nuxeo Web UI addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-web-ui?version=0.8.0) is available in beta version on our marketplace.
 ![]({{file name='web_ui_with_side_panel.png'}} ?w=650,border=true)

-It is a modern web application built with Web Components and [Polymer](https://www.polymer-project.org/) as a framework.
 It leverages the web as a platform and allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester and several other features built to provide a rich user experience.
 Here are the most important topics on getting started with Web UI, customizing it and building new web apps using Nuxeo Elements:

 <div class="row"><div class="column medium-4">{{#> panel type='primary'}}